Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 One of the primary advantages of marketplaces is that setting up one is relatively fast and inexpensive.

-P2P marketplaces focusing on products are services are similar: building a website like Etsy doesn't require manufacturing products.
-Uber doesn't own cars.
+P2P marketplaces focusing on products or services are similar.
+Building a website like Etsy doesn’t require manufacturing products.
+Uber doesn’t own cars.

 Not investing a five-figure sum in platform technology or inventory makes it much easier to start a business.
-Instead, founders get to spend their budget on growing their marketplace.
+Instead, founders can spend their budget on growing their marketplace.

 Network effects